-1. Getting started with Ansible in Foreman
+1. Configuration management with Ansible in Foreman

 Foreman uses Ansible as provided by the base operating system of Foreman server or any Smart Proxies for remote execution.
 Therefore, the supported version of Ansible depends on your base operating system configuration.